 |University of Georgia||Athens, GA||4-year, Public||Bachelor's, Master's, Doctoral||In-state $11,830; Out-of-state $30,404|

 |University of Idaho||Moscow, ID||4-year, Public||Bachelor's, Master's, Doctoral||In-state $7,864; Out-of-state $25,500|

 There are a wide range of subjects that aspiring fish and game wardens can study.
 Find out your state's specific requirements about level of degree and accepted fields of study.
 The following are possible degree paths to consider:

 Associate's Degree in Biology

 Although an associate's degree program in biology won't offer courses in law enforcement, it will provide graduates with fieldwork and a strong foundation in the sciences.
-Most programs are transferable to a 4-year college or university.
-Biology programs offer classes in:
+Most programs allow credits to be transferred to a 4-year college or university if you decide to continue your studies.

 Associate's Degree in Conservation Law